 In many organisations Information Security is the responsibility of IT teams, although some organisations are now setting up Information Security Teams to ensure that organisations protect their information assets.
 Legislation dictates that all organisations need to take information security and data protection seriously and one team cannot do this alone.

-All employees need to understand the role they need to play in protecting the information Assets and this includes marketing and social media teams because getting it wrong can cause both reputation damage and also have financial cost just like the examples below.
+All employees need to understand the role they need to play in protecting the information Assets.
+This includes marketing and social media teams because getting it wrong can cause both reputation damage and financial cost just like the examples below.

 British Airways grounded